AmirHosseinAsa/bing_watermark_remover_python/README.md

 ````

 ## Atention
-Use it only for personal purposes.
+Please use it only for personal use.